Tine-m/docker-ci-intro/deck/DockerMySQL.md

 ●        Have installed Docker on your local developer computer
 ●        Know how to install and run images in a local docker container
 ●        Know how to install a MySQL Image and run it in a container exposing the internal MySQL port to your own liking.
-●        Know the basics required to navigate in a Linux Shell and install new software via a Linux Shell
+●        Know the basics required to navigate in a Linux Shell

 ### Get the image and start the Container